 Calimesa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Calimesa is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Calimesa who work in office and administrative support (17.15%), management occupations (11.96%), and sales jobs (7.96%).

 Also of interest is that Calimesa has more people living here who work in computers and math than 95% of the places in the US.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Calimesa has relatively fewer families with younger children, and/or college students.
 Combined, this makes Calimesa a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 One downside of living in Calimesa is that it can take a long time to commute to work.
 In Calimesa, the average commute to work is 31.17 minutes, which is quite a bit higher than the national average.

 Calimesa is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Calimesa is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.